 Making packaging recyclable is complex, and isn’t something one organization can do alone.
 Guidelines are needed to support the development process; currently there are no transparent national guidelines in place.
 The Framework aims to fill that gap.

 We see a critical role for the Framework going forward in:

 - Shaping package design

 - Helping policymakers by defining what is recyclable

 Read more about the Pathway to Circularity here.

-After the comment period closes, The Partnership will review and respond to the comments submitted.
+The Partnership will review and respond to the comments submitted.
 After that, we will announce the conclusion of the stakeholder engagement period and the publication of the comments.

 How can I get more involved with The Partnership and further development of the Pathway?